-- · Labor Rights
+- Labor Rights

 - Discrimination

-- · Safe & Hygienic Working Conditions
+- Safe & Hygienic Working Conditions

-- · Harsh or Inhumane Treatment
+- Harsh or Inhumane Treatment

 - Child Labor

 - Forced Labor

-- · Human Trafficking
+- Human Trafficking

 - Indigenous & Tribal People's Rights

 - Community Rights

-During the risk rating step of the due diligence process of individual suppliers TOMRA found that the most salient risks in its supply chain arising from suppliers were in relation to labor rights, safe & hygienic working conditions and discrimination.
-TOMRA has focused on these when engaging its suppliers.
-The other rights listed above were found to have low risk, although some risks are present further down in the supply chain.
-The risks relating to those rights were raised to suppliers where relevant.
+During the risk rating step of the due diligence process of individual suppliers TOMRA found that the most relevant risks in its supply chain arising from suppliers remained the same during 2023 as in 2022, namely in relation to labor rights, safe & hygienic working conditions and discrimination.
+TOMRA has continued to focus on these when engaging with its suppliers.
+The remaining human rights listed above were deemed to be low risk in the company's supply chain.
+The associated risks relating to these were highlighted to suppliers where relevant based on geography and industry.